 Option 1: source remote UE

 Option 2: relay UE

+Option 3: TX UE per hop

 The second question is which node can perform QoS split.
 Based on the contributions, there is no consensus for the second question.
 The majority propose one of source remote UE and relay UE to perform QoS split.